 Pain and Suffering in a Toxic Water Case

 Calculating the value of medical expenses and lost income is relatively straightforward, but placing a monetary value on pain and suffering is more complicated.
-An experienced personal injury attorney understands the importance of making the decision makers in an injury case aware of the injury’s impact on the plaintiff.
+An experienced personal injury attorney understands the importance of showing the illness' impact on the person suffering from aplastic anemia.

 In addition to the physical pain, these patients may experience:

 There is no limitation or cap on the amount of money a claimant can recover because of medical conditions resulting from toxic water exposure under North Carolina law.
 This is the law that controls the claims brought under the Camp Lejeune Justice Act (CLJA).